kanishkautag/Intern-Assignment/README.md

 Email headers often contain friendly names like `Kanishka <user@gmail.com>`.

-* A Regex based extraction layer isolates only RFC 5322 compliant email addresses.
+* A Regex based extraction layer isolates compliant email addresses.
 * All addresses are normalized to lowercase and stored in a Python set to guarantee uniqueness with efficiency.

 ### 3. UI: Live Tailing Logs